sergejsha/tinymachine/README.md

-TinyMachine is fun to use [FSM][1] tailored for Android.
+TinyMachine is fun to use [finit-state machine][1].
 It helps you to write compact and easy to read code when used with event bus based application design.
+No deep if-else or switch-case statements, no static state transition tables, no complex models.
+Just clearly structured state handling and transition logic.

 # TinyMachine is
  - extra small (~ 5K jar)